 Do you yearn to belong to a supportive, diverse, and loving community where we attend to individual, collective, and social transformation?

-If you answered yes to any of the questions above, then consider joining us to take the conversation about differences to the next level.
+If you answered yes to any of these questions, then consider joining us for this learning laboratory.
 This will be a space and time for courageous practice in daring to connect across our multiple differences and to renew our individual and collective spirit.
-We promise that this process will deepen your self-awareness, generate transformational change, and support mutual growth and awakening.
+This process can deepen your self-awareness, generate transformational change, and support mutual growth and awakening.

 Individualism is prized in many societies.
 So is self-sufficiency.
 We believe that these ways of being are toxic for individuals, organizations, and communities.
 They lead to cultures of isolation and scarcity.
 We need more interconnected ways to be together.
 This gathering is to explore and support our capacity for a “we-space” that embraces and maximizes differences.

-- Moving systematically through different “levels of system” from Individual to the We
+- Move systematically through different “levels of system” from Individual to the We

-- Amplifying and leaning into group differences present in the community
+- Amplify and lean into group differences present in the community

-- Experimenting with living and being together in “we-ness
+- Experiment with living and being together in “we-ness”

-- Practicing loving each other across our differences
+- Practice loving each other across our differences

-- Engaging in embodied, mindful, and creative practices to feed the soul and renew the spirit
+- Engage in embodied, mindful, and creative practices to feed the soul and renew the spirit

 Pace of our time together: